 An offsite plume at a Superfund site was controlled by ground water extraction for 11 years.
 TCE was the original contaminant but only cis-DCE and vinyl chloride remained.
 I developed the technical approach to evaluate NA and presented the results to the agencies (EPA, Washington Department of Ecology).
 Ethene/ethane measurements had never been done; the analysis showed the plume was in the final stages of degradation.
-The ethene/ethane to vinyl chloride ratio ranged from 2 to 88, indicating 66 - 98% of the vinyl chloride had already been transformed.
+The ethene + ethane to vinyl chloride ratio ranged from 2 to 88, indicating 66 - 98% of the vinyl chloride had already been transformed.
 The approach used modeling to predict down gradient concentrations and cleanup time frame and to estimate half-lives for DCE and vinyl chloride.

 MNA was accepted as the remedy; extraction ceased in May 2000 (Lehmicke et al. 2000).
-Concentrations dropped below MCLs in 2005 as predicted (Lehmicke and Johansen 2005).
-Monitoring showed concentrations below detection limits as of 2012.
-Cost savings to the client were $125,000/year.
+In 2005, concentrations dropped below MCLs as predicted (Lehmicke and Johansen 2005).
+Concentrations were below detection limits in 2012.
+Cost savings: $125,000/year.